Department of Nursing

 Includes courses in English composition, mathematics, communication, a Diverse Communities course, an Interdisciplinary course, basic behavioral and social sciences, the arts and humanities, and free electives.
 Many of these may be transferred from previous educational experiences.

-Credit for life experience (CLEP) exams are available for many of the courses offered at West Chester University.
-Arrangements for these exams can be made through the Office of The Registrar and are relatively low cost.
+Credit for life experience (CLEP) exams are accepted for many of the courses offered at West Chester University.
+Applicants must see Registrar page for accepted courses and where the exam can be taken.

 Two courses (each course has a theory and a focused clinical assignments):